fxbriol/fxbriol.github.io/_pages/supervision.md

 ***[Update: I will not have capacity to take on any BSc/MSc students before Summer 2027.]***

-I typically supervise BSc students from the BSc Statistics, and MSc students through the MSc Statistics and MSc Data Science programmes, all at UCL.
+I typically supervise BSc students from the BSc Statistics and BSc Data Science, and MSc students through the MSc Statistics and MSc Data Science programmes, all at UCL.
 If you are currently enrolled in one of these programmes, feel free to contact me about research projects which align with my research.

 Unfortunately I am not able to supervise any other BSc or MSc projects at this time (whether in other departments at UCL or beyond UCL).
 I am also not able to welcome research interns at BSc/MSc level from other universities (whether remote or in person).
 I will therefore not answer any email enquiries about this.